Maritime and Offshore Injury Attorneys

 Vea esta página en español

 The Ammons Law Firm handles maritime and offshore injury claims and can offer support from day one.
-We understand that injury issues are of great importance and can address the concerns you and your family may have about loss of income.
+We understand that work injuries are of great importance, and we can address the concerns you and your family may have about loss of income and other factors that could affect your life.

 As with any maritime incident, there is a difference between a serious incident that occurs offshore and one that occurs on land.
 Evidence may be lost and difficult to recover.
 Preservation notices can be sent out, and the evidence can be gathered to analyze the claim under the Jones Act, Unseaworthiness, Maintenance and Cure, or any relevant maritime claims.

 We will deal with all the legal aspects while you concentrate on recovering.
-We work alongside marine safety specialists, doctors, and reconstruction specialists to determine the event’s nature and the long-term medical care necessary.
+We work alongside marine safety specialists, doctors, and reconstruction specialists to determine the nature of the event and the long-term medical care required.
 We review the operations of a vessel, crewing, maintenance, safety compliance, and the adherence to safety policies and procedures.
-We also evaluate contractor, equipment manufacturer, and service supplier impacts on the incident.
+We also evaluate the impacts of contractors, equipment manufacturers, and service suppliers on the incident.

 You can schedule an initial consultation by calling our office at (281) 801-5617 to speak with our workplace accident attorneys.
 There is no obligation.
 An attorney can evaluate your situation and determine whether recovery may be available under the law.